GuichiZhao/COMP5347A2/README.md

 ##How to run
 ###Requirements
-Two different Tomcat server
+- Two different Tomcat server
-Sql server
+- MySql server
-Java 1.7 or late
+- Java 1.7 or late

 ###steps
 1. execute A2.sql script in mysql server